About the Small Scale Farmers Support Center

 Roots and Tubers

-We offer transport assistance and value chain training, and market information to help farmers sell their surplus and maximize profits
+We offer value chain training, and market information so farmers sell their surplus

 Smallholders farmers' Testimonials

 Our leaders at VOSIEDA exemplify all of the qualities that make our organization extraordinary: integrity, expertise, and a commitment to service.

 Food Security and Livelihood Enhancement

 Food Security & Livelihood Enhancement